-Recovery can be stalled and watch out for the slightest warning signs.
+Recovery can be stalled, and watch out for the slightest warning signs.

-Long recovery periods are quite common.
+Long recovery periods are pretty standard.

-It is very likely that serious infections can result in amputation.
+Severe infections can likely result in amputation.

 - Examine feet daily and after removing shoes.
-Regular foot exams can detect minor foot ailments, such as blisters and corns.
+Regular foot exams can detect minor ailments, such as blisters and corns.
 If it is not possible for the patient to self-examine, a family member or caregiver can be trained in daily foot examinations.